Skip to main content

 Lottery Community Facilities is for projects where the total project cost is over $50,000.

-Requests for funding of projects where the total cost is $50,000 or less should be made to Lottery Community.
+Requests for capital works projects where the total cost is $50,000 or less should be made to a Lottery Community fund.

 The following may be funded: